react-declarative/react-declarative/docs/other/better-than-jsonforms.md

 ## The same form in react-declarative way

 This code is shorten.
 This code is easier to understand.
 It is functionally pure.
-It is your choice
+It is your choice.

+Take a look that VSCode IntelliSense (autocomplete) available.
+This is a killer feature of `react-declarative` schemas: without json autocomplete the schema writing become monkey-coding with unnecessary page reloads

 ```tsx
 import { TypedField, FieldType, One } from "react-declarative";